 According to the Virginia Parole Board (the Board), to effectively assess the criteria listed in the bill, the Board would need to create a new full-time Parole Examiner position with expertise in adolescent development.
-Based on the pay of an existing wage employee with a background in adolescent development, the Board estimates the annual cost for the new Parole Examiner would start at \$103,856 including salary and fringe in FY2029.
+Based on the pay of an existing wage employee with a background in adolescent development, the Board estimates the annual cost for the new Parole Examiner would start at \$103,856 including salary and fringe in FY 2027.
 One FTE is included in the table for this position.

-The Board also reports that the current office space within the DOC headquarters building may be insufficient to provide accommodation for four new Board members and additional support staff.
+The Board also reports that the current office space within the DOC headquarters building may be insufficient to provide accommodation for five new Board members and additional support staff.
 An assessment of office space and equipment needs would have to be conducted to determine if additional funding would be needed.
-It is anticipated that no matter the space location, there will be one-time equipment and furniture costs for the nine positions of approximately \$100,000 in FY2029.
+It is anticipated that no matter the space location, there will be one-time equipment and furniture costs for the 11 positions of approximately \$110,000 in FY2027.

 The Board uses the Department of Corrections Information System (CORIS) to manage offender information and voting.
 Currently, the Department of Corrections (DOC) provides CORIS support for the Board and is financially responsible for making any systems changes.
-The Board, in consultation with DOC and the contractor that works on the CORIS offender management system (Abilis), reports that expanding the Board to nine members would require programming changes to the Board's CORIS Parole Board Module.
-However, the cost associated with the changes would not be known until DOC and Abilis complete a full assessment of the bill's requirements.
-Additionally, DOC estimates that adding a new subcategory of discretionary parole for juvenile offenders would cost \$40,000 upfront with an additional \$80,000 to complete the project for a total of \$120,000 in one-time costs (full amount shown in FY2029).
+The Board, in consultation with DOC and the contractor that works on the CORIS offender management system (Abilis), reports that carrying out the provisions of this bill would require programming changes to the Board's CORIS Parole Board Module.
+DOC reports that expanding CORIS to accommodate 10 Board members in total would cost between \$5-8 million.
+Additionally, DOC estimates that adding a new subcategory of discretionary parole for juvenile offenders would cost \$40,000 upfront with an additional \$80,000 to complete the project for a total of \$120,000 in one-time costs.